 In summary it is easier for manufacturers to get their helmets DOT approved in the US due to the somewhat minimal standards of testing required, which is why there are many modular helmets with DOT approval which includes the top-end Shoei Neotec 2 and the lower-end Scorpion EXO-AT950.

-However, there are currently no Snell approved modular helmets on the market.
+However, there are currently no Snell certified modular helmets on the market.

 There are however, a selection of ECE 22:05 certified modular helmets that are also DOT approved available on the US market including the AGV Sportmodular and HJC i90.
 This goes some way to suggesting that the European governing body deems these modular helmets to be safe by similar standards to that of which Snell upholds.